eftekhari-mhs/population-protocols/README.md

-In this repository I will add population protocols' simulations.
+A repo for population protocols' simulations.